Aashish0330/food-menu/README.md

-This is a Basic React Project which displays the menu seperately for breakfast,lunch and shakes.It was the project in React Tutorial Course.
+This is a Basic React Project which displays the menu separately for breakfast, lunch and shakes.
+It was the project in React Tutorial Course.